atulkamble/DevOps-MITAOE/README.md

 ## Practical Experiments:
 1. **SDLC Automation** (4 Hours)
-   Create a sample application to demonstrate the use of CodeCommit, CodeBuild, and CodeDeploy.
+   Create a sample application to demonstrate the use of Github, CodeBuild, and CodeDeploy.

 2. **Advanced Configuration Management** (2 Hours)
    Launch infrastructure using AWS CloudFormation's advanced features like `cfn-init` and `cfn-signal`.